WiReSens Toolkit: An Open-source Platform towards Accessible Wireless Tactile Sensing: Introduction

-To adress these challenges, we introduce WiReSens Toolkit (Fig. \ref{fig:teaser}).
-WiReSens Toolkit includes open-source \footnote{\href{https://github.com/WiReSens-Toolkit}{WiReSens Toolkit on GitHub}} Arduino and Python libraries to configure an adaptive tactile sensor readout circuit via a single JSON file, serving as a flexible interface with wireless deployment.
-In contrast to existing open-source solutions for tactile sensing \citep{mdonneaud2017Matrix, pourjafarian2019multi, arduino_capacitivesensor}, WiReSens Toolkit's Arduino library includes abstractions for sensing array readout, wireless communication via three distinct protocols (Wi-Fi, Bluetooth Low Energy (BLE), and ESP-NOW), automatic sensitivity calibration, and energy-efficient operation modes.
-Additionally, our open-source Python library offers customizable interactive visualizations and methods for recording and playback of tactile sensing data from multiple devices in real-time.
-We offer a technical evaluation of WiReSens Toolkit which evidences its ability to provide robust multi-sender wireless communication across all three protocols, optimized pressure resolution during sensor readout, and up to a 42\% increase in tactile sensing device lifetime, depending on the protocol used.
-We finally demonstrate the flexibility of our toolkit by using it to quickly develop (< 10 minutes each) various applications, including musical gloves, shoe soles for gait monitoring, a pillow for posture monitoring and remote control, and a smart home welcome mat.
+To address these challenges, this paper presents the WiReSens Toolkit (Fig. \ref{fig:teaser}).
+Inspired by sensing toolkits that simplify prototyping through domain-specific abstractions \citep{zhu2021eit,savage2012midas,firmwareWearableKit}, our platform consists of a web-based GUI that interfaces with open-source hardware, making it easier to develop portable, adaptive, and efficient resistive tactile sensing systems.
+It includes abstractions for sensor array readout, wireless communication via three distinct protocols (Wi-Fi, Bluetooth Low Energy (BLE), and ESP-NOW), real-time interactive data visualizations, automatic sensitivity calibration, and intermittent data transmission for energy savings, all of which are lacking in existing open-source solutions for tactile sensing \citep{mdonneaud2017Matrix, pourjafarian2019multi, arduino_capacitivesensor}.

+Our technical evaluation of WiReSens Toolkit evidences its ability to provide robust multi-sender wireless communication across all three protocols, optimized pressure resolution during sensor readout, and up to a 42\% increase in tactile sensing device lifetime.
+We also conducted a user study with 11 novice users, which demonstrated that the platform has excellent usability, streamlines access to complex functionality, and helps users better interpret pressure data visualizations.
+We finally demonstrate the flexibility of our toolkit by using it to rapidly prototype various applications, including musical gloves, shoe soles for gait monitoring, a pillow for posture monitoring and remote control, and a smart home welcome mat.

 In summary, this work contributes: